On the Optimization of Margin Distribution: Empirical Study

 We first compare the margin distributions of our proposed \MSVMAV approach with other algorithms.
-Figure~\ref{fig:margin} illustrates the cumulative margin distributions of different algorithms on some representative datasets.
+Figure~\ref{fig:margin} illustrates the cumulative margin distributions of different algorithms on four datasets, and similar trends can be observed on other datasets.
 As can be seen, the curves of our \MSVMAV approach generally lie on the rightmost side, which shows the margin distributions of \MSVMAV are generally better than that of SVM, ODM and FMM.
-In other words, our proposed \MSVMAV approach produces the largest margin for most instances.

-For generalization, we then analyze the performance of our proposed \MSVMAV approach and other algorithms.
+We further analyze the generalization performance of our proposed \MSVMAV approach with other compared algorithms.
 All algorithms are evaluated by $30$ times of random partitions of datasets with $80\%$ and $20\%$ of data for training and testing, respectively.
 The test accuracies are obtained by averaging over $30$ times.
 Tables~\ref{table:PDM} and \ref{table:KPDM} show the empirical results of our {M SV M Av} and other algorithms with linear and Gaussian kernel functions, respectively.

-From Tables~\ref{table:PDM} and \ref{table:KPDM}, our {M SV M Av} approach takes significantly better performance than other algorithms for linear and kernel functions, since win/tie/loss counts show that our approach wins for most datasets, and rarely losses.
-One intuitive explanation is that our \MSVMAV approach achieves better margin distribution as shown in Figure~\ref{fig:margin} by maximizing the empirical average margin and empirical margin semi-variance.
-SVM, SVR and FMM maximize the minimum margin, ignoring the margin distribution.
-LSSVM and MAMC essentially maximize average margin only, failing to learn information from other statistics.
-ODM takes the average margin and margin variance into consideration, but the minimization of margin variance could constrain some large margins.
+From Tables~\ref{table:PDM} and \ref{table:KPDM}, our proposed \MSVMAV approach takes significantly better performance than other algorithms for linear and kernel functions, since win/tie/loss counts show that our approach wins for most datasets, and rarely losses.
+One intuitive explanation is that our \MSVMAV approach achieves better margin distribution by maximizing the empirical average margin and minimizing empirical margin semi-variance, as shown in Figure~\ref{fig:margin}.
+SVM, SVR and FMM maximize the minimum margin, which ignores the margin distribution.
+LSSVM and MAMC essentially maximize average margin only, which fails to learn from other margin statistics.
+ODM takes the average margin and margin variance into consideration, but the process of margin variance minimization could constrain some large margins.

-Due to page limit, we omit some empirical results in this section, including more experiments on the margin distributions and the running time comparison between our \MSVMAV approach and other algorithms.
-These experimental results can be found in Appendix~\ref{app:further_result}.
+This section omits partial empirical results due to the page limit, including the empirical curves of margin distributions, as well as running time comparisons for our \MSVMAV and other compared algorithms.
+Relevant results can be found in Appendix~\ref{app:further_result}.